CIA activities in Afghanistan

-After the Soviet withdrawal from Afghanistan in February 1989, the CIA's objective was to topple the Najibullah government, which had been formed under Soviet occupation, even as the George H. W. Bush administration's State Department sometimes showed open skepticism towards the CIA's proposed military solution.
-By 1990, the ISI and Hekmatyar were working to violently eliminate their Afghan rivals, especially Massoud, in advance of the anticipated fall of the Afghan capital, Kabul.
-In spite of this internecine warfare, the ISI and CIA jointly formulated a plan to capture Jalalabad and Kabul during 1989–1990, marking a high point in cooperation between the two spy agencies.
-As part of the offensive, the CIA paid Massoud to close the Salang Pass, which Massoud failed to do.
-The Najibullah government finally collapsed in April 1992, several months after the December 1991 dissolution of the Soviet Union and the end of U.S. aid to the mujahideen, leaving Afghanistan a failed state in the grip of a multifaceted civil war marked by horrific atrocities and the destruction of Kabul in mass-casualty rocket attacks.
-While some U.S. officials initially welcomed the emergence of the Taliban militia as it sought to restore its vision of Islamic order to the Pashtun heartland of Kandahar and then to the rest of Afghanistan, by the latter half of the 1990s the administration of President Bill Clinton became increasingly concerned about the relationship between Pakistan and the Taliban, as the Taliban and allied group Al-Qaeda became a more direct threat to the U.S., its citizens, and its foreign dignitaries.
-In response to the September 11 attacks, CIA personnel coordinated closely with Massoud's anti-Taliban Northern Alliance militia during the 2001 United States invasion of Afghanistan.
-During the invasion, which was largely planned by the CIA, the administration of President George W. Bush rejected the advice of many CIA officers to send Army Rangers and Marines to Tora Bora, allowing Osama bin Laden and other al-Qaeda leaders to escape to Pakistan.
-Throughout the nearly 20-year U.S. military occupation of Afghanistan, CIA-backed Afghan paramilitaries participated in numerous massacres and war crimes, most notably the Dasht-i-Leili massacre in 2001.
+After the Soviet withdrawal from Afghanistan in 1989, the CIA's objective was to topple Mohammad Najibullah's government, which was formed under Soviet occupation.
+By 1990, the ISI and Hekmatyar were working to eliminate Massoud and their other rivals, in advance of the anticipated fall of the Afghan capital, Kabul.
+The ISI and CIA jointly formulated a plan to capture Jalalabad and Kabul during 1989–1990.
+Najibullah's government collapsed in 1992, following the Soviet Union's dissolution and the end of U.S. aid to the mujahideen, leaving Afghanistan a failed state in the grip of a multifaceted and destructive civil war.
+While some U.S. officials initially welcomed the emerging Taliban militia as it sought to restore order to Afghanistan, by the late 1990s, the U.S. became increasingly concerned about Pakistan's relationship with the Taliban, as the Taliban and its ally al-Qaeda became a more direct threat to the U.S..

+In response to the September 11 attacks, CIA personnel coordinated closely with the anti-Taliban Northern Alliance during the 2001 U.S. invasion of Afghanistan.
+During the invasion, which was largely planned by the CIA, Osama bin Laden and other al-Qaeda leaders escaped to Pakistan.
+Throughout the war in Afghanistan (2001–2021), CIA-backed Afghan paramilitaries participated in numerous war crimes, most notably the Dasht-i-Leili massacre in 2001.